Easy Summer Cleaning Tips

 Easy Summer Cleaning Tips For Bathrooms

-Bathrooms are where summer cleaning challenges can get tough.
+Bathrooms are where summer cleaning challenges can get tricky.
 But you don't need to buy buckets full of special cleaners to keep everything looking good this summer.

 You'll also need tools: a long-handled toilet brush, a sponge (preferably a scrubber sponge), a squeegee, a dust cloth, and paper towels.

-• Let the solution stand while you clean the seat, lid and outside of the bowl with an all-purpose cleaner and a sponge, cloth or paper towels.
-Paper towels are best: No rinsing is needed, and there's no chance of spreading germs since you'll toss out the paper towels immediately after use.
+- Let the solution stand while you clean the seat, lid, and outside of the bowl with an all-purpose cleaner and a sponge, cloth, or paper towel.
+Paper towels are best: No rinsing is needed, and there's no chance of spreading germs since you'll toss the paper towels immediately after use.

-• Clear the deck.
-Clear the countertop of personal items, and spray the surface with an all-purpose cleaner.
-Wipe clean with a sponge or paper towels and replace your toiletries.
+- Clear the deck.
+Remove personal items from the countertop and spray the surface with an all-purpose cleaner.
+Wipe clean with a sponge or paper towel and replace your toiletries.

-• Shine on.
+- Shine on.
 Spray glass cleaner on a cloth and clean the mirror.
 Squeegee dry.
-Use glass cleaner to make faucets sparkle, too.
+You can use glass cleaner to make faucets sparkle, too.

 Quick Kitchen Cleanups

-• De-clutter.
+- De-clutter.
 Put everything in its place, from the dishes languishing in the sink to the kids' drawings on the kitchen table.
 Remove everything from the counters.
-Put oven mitts and dish towels into the wash.
-Toss anything in the fridge that's past its prime or that the troops are unlikely to eat.
+Wash oven mitts and dish towels.
+Toss anything in the fridge past its prime, or the troops are unlikely to eat.

-• Oven duty.
+- Oven duty.
 Remove the oven racks.
 Scrape off any burned-on stains with a dull knife held at a 30-degree angle.
 Use an oven cleaner for manually cleaned ovens.
 If you have a self-cleaning oven, turn it on and let the appliance clean itself.
-Don't use an oven cleaner in a self-cleaning or a continuous-cleaning oven, however.
+However, don't use an oven cleaner in a self-cleaning or a continuous-cleaning oven.
 It may damage the surface.
 To eliminate the need for frequent deep cleanings for the rest of the summer, sponge away oven spills before they dry or are burned to a crisp.

 Clean Meet And Greet Areas